miniBill/witch-awakening/DLCs/Core/Races.md

 ### Perk
 - Cost: 2

 Wulong are strongly associated with the arts, but some even more so, having an ability that digicasting is in part based on: Some wulong are able to physically enter any painting or written depiction that they or another wulong has created, to enter the space in the manner that it was envisioned.
 Within one of these spaces, they can see a tangible fourth wall somewhere within that acts like a window through the painting or page into the real world, but this can be shifted to show through any other painting or page with the same image or description, and then step through this fourth wall to return.
-They all share the same space and something can be left within it, while something taken tums to ink or paint outside.
+They all share the same space and something can be left within it, while something taken turns to ink or paint outside.

 ## Race: Doll